Whole Earth Covid-19 Preparedness and Guidelines

 - Group sizes will have no more than ten (10) students to maintain safe distancing.

-- Camp activities have been modified to eliminate games and activities that require frequent close interaction, contact, or sharing of items.
+- Camp activities have been modified to eliminate games and activities that require prolonged close interaction, skin-to-skin contact, or sharing of items.
+When the same item does need to be handled by more than one student, we sanitize hands and the item before and after.

-- All visitors to our camp programs will be required to undergo the same health screening as students in order to enter our designated camp areas.
+- All visitors to our camp programs, including any parents who need to exit their vehicle to support their child, will be required to undergo the same health screening as students in order to enter our designated camp areas.

 We are working hard to update and maintain our policies in accordance with changing state guidelines.
 Due to current state safety guidelines: